zgcarvalho/KVFinder-web-service/README.md

 ## HTTP Client

-In this repository, we provide a simple Python client (<https://github.com/LBC-LNBio/KVFinder-web-service/blob/master/http-client.py>) to interact with KVFinder-web service via `requests` package.
+In this repository, we provide a simple Python HTTP client (<https://github.com/LBC-LNBio/KVFinder-web-service/blob/master/http-client.py>) to interact with KVFinder-web service via `requests` package.

+This client provides a template in Python that can be run to access our web service and parse the output data.

 ## KVFinder-web portal